briannagrissom/Web-Scraping-Images/README.md

 # Web-scraping Images
-Web-scraping crocodile images to use for an image classification project.
+Web-scrape crocodile images to use for an image classification project.

 Includes: